Terry Alcock: Blackpool

 Alcock left Vale Park in August 1967, when he was signed by Blackpool manager Stan Mortensen, whose side were then playing in the Second Division, for a fee of £30,000, which was a Port Vale club record at the time.
 His new team missed out on promotion to the First Division in 1967–68 after they finished one point behind champions Ipswich Town and level on points with Queens Park Rangers, who had a superior goal average.
 They dropped to eighth in 1968–69, before winning promotion as runners-up in 1969–70 under the stewardship of Les Shannon.
-However, new boss Bob Stokoe could not prevent the club dropping straight back out of the top-flight with a bottom-placed finish in 1970–71.
-Alcock was though a member of the Blackpool team that won the 1971 Anglo-Italian Cup, beating Bologna 2–1 after extra time in the final at the Stadio Renato Dall'Ara on 12 June 1971.
+However, the new boss Bob Stokoe could not prevent the club from dropping straight back out of the top flight with a bottom-placed finish in 1970–71.
+Alcock was a member of the Blackpool team that won the 1971 Anglo-Italian Cup, beating Bologna 2–1 after extra time in the final at the Stadio Renato Dall'Ara on 12 June 1971.
 In the 1971–72 season he spent a short time on loan at Fourth Division club Bury, playing six league games and scoring one goal.
-Alcock played in the 1972 Anglo-Italian Cup, scoring in Blackpool's 10–0 victory over Lanerossi Vicenza on 10 June 1971 at Bloomfield Road, en route to Blackpool's appearance in the final.
+Alcock played in the 1972 Anglo-Italian Cup, scoring in Blackpool's 10–0 victory over Lanerossi Vicenza on 10 June 1972 at Bloomfield Road, en route to Blackpool's appearance in the final.
 Alcock scored the "Seasiders"' goal as they lost out 3–1 to Roma at the Stadio Olimpico.
 Blackpool finished seventh in the second tier in 1972–73, before posting a fifth-place finish in 1973–74 under Harry Potts; they ended the campaign just two places and two points behind promoted Carlisle United.
 They then finished seventh in 1974–75 and tenth in 1975–76.
 In December 1976, he joined league rivals Blackburn Rovers on loan, playing three league and two FA Cup games.
 He played a total of 191 league games for the "Seasiders", scoring 21 goals.

 Later career

 He re-joined Port Vale in February 1977, who were now managed by former teammate Roy Sproson.
-However he just played the one game in 1976–77.
+However, he just played the one game in 1976–77.
 He then spent a short period on loan with North American Soccer League club Portland Timbers, scoring two goals in seven appearances in 1977.
 He returned to Burslem to replace an absent David Harris, and scored twice in three League Cup appearances in 1977–78.
 He joined Fourth Division club Halifax Town in 1978, and then later that same year moved into non-League football with Lancaster City, of the Northern Premier League, with whom he finished his playing career.